U Channel Steel Guide for Distributors & Construction Companies

 Key performance indicators include:

-High impact resistant steel allows structures such as offshore platforms, lifting beams, and pressure vessels to maintain integrity under shock loading and temperature fluctuations.
+High impact resistant steels allow structures such as offshore platforms, lifting beams, and pressure vessels to maintain integrity under shock loading and low-temperature conditions.

 Here are several recognized impact resistant steel grades, including both structural and tooling applications: